Virginia: Colony

 Several European expeditions, including a group of Spanish Jesuits, explored the Chesapeake Bay during the 16th century.
-To help counter Spain's colonies in the Caribbean, Queen Elizabeth I of England supported Walter Raleigh's April 1584 expedition to the Atlantic coast of North America.
-The name "Virginia" was used by Captain Arthur Barlowe in the expedition's report, and may have been suggested that year by Raleigh or Elizabeth, perhaps noting her status as the "Virgin Queen" or that they viewed the land as being untouched, and may also be related to an Algonquin phrase, Wingandacoa or Windgancon, or leader's name, Wingina, as heard by the expedition.
-Initially the name applied to the entire coastal region from South Carolina to Maine, plus the island of Bermuda.
-Raleigh's colony failed, but in 1606, the new king James I of England issued the First Virginia Charter to the London Company, a joint stock company that financed a new expedition, which was led by Christopher Newport and sailed that December.
-They landed in May 1607, and established a settlement named for the king, Jamestown.
+To help counter Spain's colonies in the Caribbean, Queen Elizabeth I of England supported Walter Raleigh's 1584 expedition to the Atlantic coast of North America.
+The name "Virginia" was used by Captain Arthur Barlowe in the expedition's report, and may have been suggested by Raleigh or Elizabeth (perhaps noting her status as the "Virgin Queen" or that they viewed the land as being untouched) or related to an Algonquin phrase, Wingandacoa or Windgancon, or leader's name, Wingina, as heard by the expedition.
+The name initially applied to the entire coastal region from South Carolina in the south to Maine in the north, along with the island of Bermuda.
+Raleigh's colony failed, but the potential financial and strategic gains still captivated many English policymakers.
+In 1606, King James I issued a charter for a new colony to the Virginia Company of London.
+The group financed an expedition under Christopher Newport that established a settlement named Jamestown in 1607.

-Life in the colony was perilous, and many died during the Starving Time in 1609 and in a series of conflicts with the Powhatan Confederacy that started in 1610, and flared up again in 1622, when led by Powhatan's brother, Opechancanough.
-Only 3,400 of the 6,000 early settlers had survived by 1624.
-However, European demand for tobacco fueled the arrival of more settlers and servants.
-The headright system tried to solve the labor shortage by providing colonists with land for each indentured servant they transported to Virginia.
-Colonists struggled against both the London Company and English monarchy, which took direct control of the colony in 1624 in part because in 1619, colonists had gained greater local control with an elected leadership.
-Later called the House of Burgesses, it shared power with the governors appointed by the crown.
-In 1635, colonists arrested a despised governor and forced him to return to England against his will.
-The turmoil of the English Civil War permitted Virginia even greater autonomy during the 1650s, and many supporters of the king fled to the colony, becoming known as "Virginia Cavaliers."